stonehippo/blinka_firmata/README.md

 This client was written as a layer for [CircuitPython Blinka](https://circuitpython.org/blinka) to allow control of boards running Firmata, such as an Arduino Uno.
 It can also be used as a standalone module for controlling Firmata devices.

-The best was to use this client is the [ConfigurabFirmata firmware](https://github.com/firmata/ConfigurableFirmata).
-It has also been tested with StandardFirmata, though that firmaware is a bit out of date and has not been updated to support recent(ish) updates to the Firmata Prototcol. **I really do recommend using ConfigurableFirmata**.
+The best way to use this client is with the [ConfigurabFirmata firmware](https://github.com/firmata/ConfigurableFirmata).
+It has also been tested with StandardFirmata, though that firmaware is a bit out of date and has not been updated to support recent(ish) additions to the Firmata Prototcol. **I really do recommend using ConfigurableFirmata**.
 Other Firmata-compatible firmware should work, possibly requiring some modifications to this library.
 Contributions for additional support are welcome.

 ## Adding Firmata Support to Blinka